 Development in the year under review

-- Leasing business heavily impacted by the Covid-19 pandemic.
+- Rental business continues to be greatly burdened by effects of the Covid-19 pandemic.

 Facilities quality (grade)